-Reach out to future tenants a couple weeks before their lease will begin to remind them of move-in day requirements.
-Your communication should include what day their lease will start, what tenant funds (if any) are due on move-in day, what time and where they can pick up the keys to their new home.
+Reach out to future tenants a couple of weeks before their lease will begin to remind them of move-in day requirements.
+Your communication should include what day their lease will start, what tenant funds (if any) are due on move-in day, what time, and where they can pick up the keys to their new home.
 Student apartment communities should remind future tenants that move-in day will be very busy and their preparation will help the day go smoothly for everyone.
 You should also remind them to set up utility accounts before moving in.

 - Learn More: 15 Things to Remind Your Tenants On Moving Day

-Be Aware of First Time Renters
+Be Aware of First-Time Renters

 Student housing facilitates a big step for college students transitioning from the dorms into their very first apartment.
 Their inexperience may mean they require a little extra attention to ensure their success as a tenant at your property.
 Put together welcome paperwork that restates property rules and gives tips on how to be a great tenant.

 First-time renters may also have a parent or two in tow, helping with the move and advocating for the best possible condition of their child’s rental unit.
-It is important to remember that parents are nervous and excited for their child’s first apartment, and may seem overbearing at times.
-Be prepared for emails, phone calls or office visits from concerned parents and develop a plan for how to respond to parent inquiries.
+It is important to remember that parents are nervous and excited about their child’s first apartment, and may seem overbearing at times.
+Be prepared for emails, phone calls, or office visits from concerned parents and develop a plan for how to respond to parent inquiries.

 Meet the Neighbors